liurobinn/FireHzd/NoOreos/README.md

-This is an updated STL file for the Thrust Vecotr Control Mount "No Oreos".
+This folder contains updated STL files for the Thrust Vecotr Control Mount "No Oreos".